 A different variety of materials can be used for laser cutting.
 For example acrylic, wood or cardboard.
 For now, we will focus on laser cutting wood with Plywood / MDF.
 The process of laser cutting wood involves again the use of a highly powerful laser that focuses on a part of the wooden material.
 The density of the laser leads to heat – allowing to partially melt the specific area and outlining.
 In most cases, a computer will direct the beam of the laser by tracing a pre-programmed path.

-To laser cut wood can involve the use of either MDF material or Plywood material.
-Both materials are made out of several layers of wood, making it a strong material capable of handling the laser’s output.
-Below, you can find a summarized description of both wooden materials’ aspects.
+To laser cut, wood can involve the use of either MDF material or Plywood material.
+Both materials are made out of several layers of wood, making them strong materials capable of handling the laser’s output.
+Below, you can find a summarized description of both wooden materials.

 MDF is a wooden material that consists of residues from soft- and hardwood.
 These residues are then stacked together with wax and resin binders.
 To top these wooden fibers up, wooden panels are attached with pressure.
 These panels give the MDF material its light beige panel color and fine texture look.
 These panels also allow for qualitative painting jobs.
 The benefit of MDF is, that due to the mix of wooden fibers, there is no chance of the wood to split because the material has the same properties all over the place.
 MDF is also inexpensive due to it consisting of wooden residues which are basically processed unused scraps – costing only a small percentage of the actual wood it originated from.

-In the past, we’ve already mentioned laser cut business cards in a blog post but Studio eQ takes it to a whole different level.
+In the past, we’ve already mentioned laser-cut business cards in a blog post but Studio eQ takes it to a whole different level.
 By using premium woods like Veneer plywood, Studio eQ laser cuts company logos and graphics in the neatest way possible.
-The company, by laser cutting cards, take business cards to a different dimension in card design – allowing companies to stand out from others.
+The company, by laser cutting cards, takes business cards to a different dimension in card design – allowing companies to stand out from others.